parent and child holding a handful of fresh picked strawberries at the orchard near Charlottesville in Central Virginia

 words by Ellen Sewell & Katharine Paljug

-What better way to celebrate warm weather with your family than to get outside for fresh air, sunshine, and berry picking?
+There’s no better way to celebrate warm weather with your family than to get outside for fresh air, sunshine, and enjoy local berry picking in Charlottesville and the surrounding counties.

 Not sure what’s in season?
 Most orchards and berry farms will provide monthly calendars on their websites and regular updates on farm conditions on their social media.
 You should also check with each farm before visiting to confirm what is available.
 To get a general idea of what fruits grow in each season in the Charlottesville area, we’ve broken it down by month.